TodePond/Pondiverse/learn/readme.md

 <h1><a href="/" class="breadcrumb">Pondiverse</a> - Learn</h1>

-## How to connect your tool to the pondiverse
+## Connect your tool to the pondiverse

 Import the pondiverse script and run the `addPondiverseButton` function somewhere in your tool's code.